Taken from Good Tidings of Great Joy: An Advent Celebration of the Savior's Birth, 16-17.

 Here is a recent video that we made for our BYU Jerusalem Center students that we made on home leave to explain our family's Advent traditions:

-Each weekly Advent post will be divided into sections.
+Each weekly Advent post will be divided into four sections.
 The first section, The Promised Advent, will review prophecies of the nativity of Christ.

 Then in a section called On The Eve of His Coming we will then bring the story into the gospels by reflecting the experiences of Zacharias, Mary, Elisabeth, and Joseph as they witnessed the realization of these prophecies.
 For each of these vignettes I have included pictures of the sites in the Holy Land where, by tradition, they are believed to have occurred.